Pegadari/bootprint/README.md

 # stamp
-An esoteric programming language with minimal structures and a specific implementation of assignment - stamping.
+An esoteric programming language with minimal structures and a specialised implementation of assignment - stamping.

 An example program:
 ```